matrix-org/matrix-spec/content/client-server-api/_index.md

 - `device_id`: a unique identifier for this device; see the [`urn:matrix:client:device:<device_id>`](#device-id-allocation) scope token.
-- `state`: a unique opaque identifier, like a [transaction ID](#transaction-identifiers), that will allow the client to maintain state between the authorization request and the callback.
+- `state`: a unique opaque identifier, like a [transaction ID](#transaction-identifiers), that will allow the client to maintain state between the authorisation request and the callback.
-- `code_verifier`: a cryptographically random value that will allow to make sure that the client that makes the token request for a given `code` is the same one that made the authorization request.
+- `code_verifier`: a cryptographically random value that will allow to make sure that the client that makes the token request for a given `code` is the same one that made the authorisation request.

   It is defined in [RFC 7636](https://datatracker.ietf.org/doc/html/rfc7636) as a high-entropy cryptographic random string using the characters `[A-Z]`, `[a-z]`, `[0-9]`, `-`, `.`, `_` and `~` with a minimum length of 43 characters and a maximum length of 128 characters.

-**Authorization request**
+**Authorisation request**

-The client then constructs the authorization request URL using the `authorization_endpoint` value, with the following query parameters:
+The client then constructs the authorisation request URL using the `authorization_endpoint` value, with the following query parameters:

 | Parameter               | Value                                              |